Thompson, Werenski share lead at 3M Open at 12 under

 The exception was Finau, the only one of the five players in the top 30 of the latest world ranking whose performance matched his resume.

 Finau, who had an eagle on No. 6, saved two of his four birdies for the final three holes.
-On the 18th, he stayed away from the water that Johnson hit three straight times on Thursday and produced a downwind approach shot out of the rough that landed on the green about 5 feet away.
-He sank the putt to finish with a 66 at 11-under.
+On the 18th, he stayed away from the water that Johnson hit three straight times Thursday and produced a downwind approach shot out of the rough that landed on the green about 5 feet away.
+He sank the putt to finish for a 66 to get to 11 under.

 “When you shoot two rounds in the 60, it doesn’t matter how the conditions are playing.
-You know you’re playing good golf,” Finau said.
+You know you’re playing good golf,” said Finau, who’s ranked 17th in the world.
 “It’s been two really clean rounds for me.
 You can always build off that.”

+He has built off of the caddie switch, too, feeling comfortable enough with Summerhays to needle him about his sunburnt legs.

+“He was white, red, white, like a strawberry parfait,” Finau said.
+“I think it helped to keep things light.
+Looking at it, I was laughing just about every hole.
+I couldn’t get over how red his legs were.
+But as a caddie, he did tremendously well.
+He knows my game really well.”

 Gooch, another tour upstart seeking his first career victory, posted a 65 to match Finau at 131.
-Xinjun Zhang is in fifth place at 10-under.
+Xinjun Zhang was fifth at 10 under.

 “Growing up in Oklahoma helps on these types of days, so I kept the ball low and kept it in the fairway, hit a bunch of greens,” Gooch said.